dailybruin/meow/readme.md

 ### 0. Shortcut: init-script

-When you switch branches, it's generally a good idea to start with fresh containers.
-In order to do that, you need to tear down all the containers with `docker-compose down` and then run all these build steps again.
 To make this whole process easier, we have a script which will run all the steps except `npm run watch`.
+Note: the script may pause at certain points to prompt you for secrets or environment variables.
+If you are part of Daily Bruin, ask the Internal Tools Editor for these values since we have accounts for those set up already.

 ```bash
 ./init-script
 ```

+Once you run this, just run `docker-compose up` in one terminal tab and `npm run watch` in another.
+Then go to `localhost:5000` and you should see 1 of several random cats pics :D (and the login page).
+Now you are done and you can skip all the other steps.

+If you want to install it manually, skip this step and move onto the next!

 ### 1. Build images